Places to Visit in Devon

 Noss Mayo/Newton Ferrers

-Totnes is a small market town with a fascinating history and culture in the heart of beautiful South Devon.
-Totnes is always fascinating to wander around.
+Totnes is a small market town in the heart of beautiful South Devon with a fascinating history and a reputation for being alternative, artistic and eco-friendly.
+It is a fascinating town to wander around, with plenty of interesting shops and cafes.
 There are few English towns where the thousand year-old shape of the original borough can be seen so clearly, or where past and present are so closely interwoven.
+Visit the Norman castle and the weekly market which has been going for hundreds of years.
+The nearby Dartington Trust is worth a visit, with an artistic heritage, beautiful gardens, tempting dining venues and picturesque walks nearby.

 Lying on the West Teign river, Bovey is named for the Saxon township of “Bofa” and the medieval landlord William de Tracey, who built the church in 1200 as penance for his part in the murder of Thomas Becket.
 Next to the river, in a refurbished mill, you will find the home of the Devon Guild of Craftsmen – a centre for cutting edge art and craft work.